The Quarterly Journal of Judicial Law Views

 Abstract

-Crime prevention encompasses various types, with social prevention being one of the most significant non-penal and long-term approaches.
-This type of prevention focuses on identifying and controlling social and environmental criminogenic factors through cultural, educational, and social interventions.
-The present study aims to analyze and synthesize selected research on social crime prevention by integrating findings related to policy-making and legislation in the field of crime prevention.
-The research methodology employed in this study is meta-synthesis, which systematically analyzes and reviews qualitative data from articles, books, and theses related to social crime prevention.
-Specifically, the meta-synthesis approach systematically integrates the findings of qualitative studies to develop a comprehensive understanding of social crime prevention.
-The findings indicate that emphasizing social prevention—particularly through strengthening educational, cultural, and religious institutions, as well as enhancing public participation—can have a significant impact on crime reduction.
-Moreover, meticulous planning and policy-making in economic and housing sectors play a crucial role in controlling criminogenic factors.
-The study concludes that successful social prevention requires the interaction between social and governmental institutions, transparency in legislation, and the localization of policies.
-By adopting these approaches, it is possible to enhance social security and reduce social crimes in society.
+Crime prevention encompasses various models, among which social prevention stands out as a critical long-term, non-punitive approach.
+This model emphasizes identifying and controlling socio-environmental criminogenic factors through cultural, educational, and social interventions.
+This article aims to examine and synthesize selected studies on social crime prevention, analyzing and integrating research findings related to policy-making and legislation in the field of delinquency prevention.
+The methodology employed in this study is Metasynthesis, a qualitative approach used to analyze and review diverse findings from relevant articles, books, and dissertations.
+Specifically, the metasynthesis approach systematically combines the results of qualitative research to achieve a comprehensive understanding of social prevention strategies.
+The results indicate that focusing on social prevention—particularly by strengthening educational, cultural, and religious institutions and enhancing public participation—can significantly reduce crime rates.
+Furthermore, precise planning and policy-making in economic sectors and housing play a vital role in controlling criminogenic factors.
+The article concludes that success in social prevention requires robust interaction between social and governmental institutions, legislative transparency, and the localization of policies.
+By adopting these approaches, it is possible to enhance social security and achieve a sustainable reduction in social crimes within the community.

 Keywords